Masures associated with split Kac-Moody groups over valued fields: Abstract masure: a convexity result

 \item[(MA2)] for every two apartments $A,B$ of $\I$, $A\cap B$ is a finite intersection of half-spaces of $A$, delimited by real roots of $G$, and there exists an apartment isomorphism from $A$ to $B$ fixing $A\cap B$,

 \item[(MA3)] some pairs of filters $\cV_1,\cV_2$ are contained in a common apartment. \end{enumerate}

-Note that when $\I$ is associated with a split Kac--Moody group $G$ over a valued field with split maximal torus $T$, the standard apartment is $Y\otimes \R$ equipped with some set of walls, where $Y$ is the cocharacter lattice.
+Note that when $\I$ is associated with a split Kac--Moody group $G$ over a valued field with split maximal torus $T$, the standard apartment is $Y\otimes \R$ equipped with some set of walls, where $Y$ is the cocharacter lattice of $(G,T)$.
 The apartments are then the $g.\A$ such that $g\in G$.

-While in the reductive case, axiom (MA2) is rather easy to obtain, it is harder to prove in the Kac--Moody case.
-The main difficulties are the fact that the Tits cone is a proper subcone of $\A$ and the fact that the construction of $\I$ involves completions of $G$, which have imaginary roots.
-Actually in \cite{rousseau2011masures} and \cite{rousseau2016groupes}, Rousseau proves that $\I$ satisfies weak versions of (MA2).
-We then obtained that these weak versions actually imply (MA2) in \cite{hebert2020new} and \cite{hebert2022new}.
+While in the reductive case, axiom~\ref{a_ma2} is rather easy to obtain, new difficulties appear in the Kac--Moody case.
+The main ones are the fact that the Tits cone is a proper subcone of $\A$ and the fact that the construction of $\I$ involves completions of $G$, which have imaginary roots.
+Actually in \cite{rousseau2011masures} and \cite{rousseau2016groupes}, Rousseau proved that $\I$ satisfies weak versions of~\ref{a_ma2}.
+We then obtained that these weak versions actually imply~\ref{a_ma2} in \cite{hebert2020new} and \cite{hebert2022new}.

 In this chapter, we define abstract masures.
-We then prove that a certain series of axioms imply (MA2) (see Theorem~\ref{t_MA2}).
+We then prove that a certain series of axioms imply~\ref{a_ma2} (see Theorem~\ref{t_MA2}).
 We work abstractly, which means that we consider a set covered by apartments and satisfying certain axioms, but we do not assume that this set is attached to a Kac--Moody group.
+We assume that the Kac--Moody data has a cofree family of simple roots to obtain Theorem~\ref{t_MA2}.
+However, in the case of a masure associated with a Kac-Moody group, we will drop this assumption.

-While a part of this chapter is purely building theoretic (from Subsection~\ref{s_cvx_intrsctn}), we introduce objects which are particularly important in the theory of Kac--Moody groups over valued fields, namely retractions and Hecke paths.
+While a part of this chapter is purely building theoretic (from Subsection~\ref{s_chrctz_apt}), we introduce objects which are particularly important in the theory of Kac--Moody groups over valued fields, namely retractions and Hecke paths.